Brazil travel advice

 Vulnerable neighborhoods

-Vulnerable neighborhoods (commonly referred to as “favelas”), are characterized by informal housing developments, crowded quarters, poorer conditions, and/or irregular construction.
+Vulnerable neighborhoods, commonly referred to as “favelas” or “comunidades”, are characterized by informal housing developments, crowded quarters, poorer conditions, and/or irregular construction.

-Gang-related violence and organized crime is prevalent in these areas and police assistance is very limited.
+Gang-related violence and organized crime is prevalent in these areas.
+Access and assistance from emergency services is very limited.

 Avoid renting accommodations in vulnerable neighborhoods, and travelling to these areas, even on a guided tour.